Falkenhan History, Family Crest & Coats of Arms

 Early Origins of the Falkenhan family

 Important Dates for the Falkenhan family

 This web page shows only a small excerpt of our Falkenhan research.
-Another 231 words (16 lines of text) covering the years 1510, 1600, 1394, 1415, 1420, 1487, 1683, 1757, 1732 and 1755 are included under the topic Early Falkenhan History in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) covering the years 1510, 1600, 1394, 1415, 1420, 1487, 1683, 1757, 1732 and 1755 are included under the topic Early Falkenhan History in all our PDF Extended History products and printed products wherever possible.

 Falkenhan Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Falkenhan have been found, including Folkingham, Folkinham, Folkham, Volkingham, Volking, Falkingham, Falkinham, Folkington and many more.

 Early Notables of the Falkenhan family (pre 1700)